flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Gross Weight (GW) value on the ECAM will appear only when certain conditions are satsified:

-    - This page (Init Fuel Pred) has a ZFW/ZFWCG value.
+    - This page (INIT FUEL PRED) has a ZFW/ZFWCG value. **Reminder:** After engines are started INIT FUEL PRED changes to the FUEL PRED page.
     - At least one engine is running.

     Please see our [Fuel and Weights Guide](../../fbw-a32nx/feature-guides/loading-fuel-weight.md) for more detailed information.